dos-group/vessim/README.md

 If you use Vessim in your research, please cite our paper:

-- Philipp Wiesner, Ilja Behnke, Paul Kilian, Marvin Steinke, and Odej Kao. "[Vessim: A Testbed for Carbon-Aware Applications and Systems.](https://arxiv.org/pdf/2306.09774.pdf)" _3rd Workshop on Sustainable Computer Systems (HotCarbon)_.
-2024.
+- Philipp Wiesner, Ilja Behnke, Paul Kilian, Marvin Steinke, and Odej Kao. "[Vessim: A Testbed for Carbon-Aware Applications and Systems.](https://dl.acm.org/doi/pdf/10.1145/3727200.3727210)" _ACM SIGENERGY Energy Informatics Review 4 (5)_.
+2025.

-For details in Vessim's software-in-the-loop simulation methodology, refer to our journal paper:
+For details in Vessim's software-in-the-loop simulation methodology, refer to:

 - Philipp Wiesner, Marvin Steinke, Henrik Nickel, Yazan Kitana, and Odej Kao. "[Software-in-the-Loop Simulation for Developing and Testing Carbon-Aware Applications.](https://doi.org/10.1002/spe.3275)" _Software: Practice and Experience, 53 (12)_.
 2023.